Higher order div-curl type estimates for elliptic linear differential operators on localizable Hardy spaces: The Proof of Theorem A

-In order to conclude the proof of Theorem A, we need to estimate the first term in the right hand side of \eqref{mainestimate}.
-This follows from a fundamental inequality that holds for local Hardy-Sobolev spaces and is an ersatz for \cite[Lemma II.2]{CLMS}:
+In order to conclude the proof of Theorem A, we need to estimate the remaining factor on the right-hand side of (6.1).
+This follows from a fundamental inequality for local Hardy-Sobolev spaces, and is an ersatz for \cite[Lemma II.2]{CLMS}: